 How to Make a World Generation Algorithm in Bukkit/Spigot

-This article is going to be a bit different than most Info Toast articles, as it’s aimed more towards people who know how to code and are familiar with everything that comes with coding.
-That being said, you probably should have several years of Java coding under your belt before you attempt this.
-The Spigot API is not the best for world generation, and so you will have to recreate everything that Minecraft has from scratch.
+This article will be a bit different than most Info Toast articles, as it’s aimed more towards people who know how to code and are familiar with everything that comes with coding.
+That being said, you should probably have several years of Java coding before you attempt this.
+The Spigot API is not the best for world generation, so you must recreate everything Minecraft has from scratch.
+(NOTE: Spigot API changes have been made since this article was written so you can enable things like cave gen, tree gen, bedrock gen, etc., from the vanilla game in the primary generator class).
 That being said, this article shows you how to make a world generation algorithm in Bukkit.
-In addition, if you need any help, the Info Toast discord is here for you: https://discord.gg/rftS5NA.

 Step 1 of making a world generation algorithm in Bukkit: Planning

-The first mistake that I made when creating my world generation algorithm in Bukkit was that I made code that didn’t scale well as the algorithm got more advanced.
-While I was able to get basic noise in, it didn’t scale so I was able to make different biomes.
+The first mistake I made when creating my world generation algorithm in Bukkit was making code that didn’t scale well as the algorithm got more advanced.
+While I was able to get basic noise in, it didn’t scale, so I was able to make different biomes.
 You must plan everything out before you start coding the world generator, otherwise you will run into a problem when it’s starting to get good and have to start from scratch.
 Here are some important questions you must ask yourself before coding.

 Step 1.5: Determining the Order

-Asking questions like this will help you figure out how to right code that scales properly for what you want to do.
-The next thing you will want to do is determine the order in which stuff happens.
-Mine looks like this and you may want to consider doing this too:
+Asking questions like this will help you figure out how to write code that scales properly for what you want to do.
+Next, you will want to determine the order in which stuff happens.
+Mine looks like this, and you may want to consider doing this, too:

-4. The biome is determined from the type of biome based on a noise grid of temperature and humidity
+- The biome is determined from the type of biome based on a noise grid of temperature and humidity.

-5. The world generator places surface blocks determined by the biome handler class
+- The world generator places surface blocks determined by the biome handler class.

-6. The generator places a line of stone all the way down followed by bedrock
+- The generator places a line of stone all the way down, followed by bedrock

-9. The BlockPopulators then populate large items such as trees based on a method in the biome handler class.
+- The BlockPopulators then populate large items, such as trees, based on a method in the biome handler class.

 Step 2 of making a world generation algorithm in Bukkit: Building the foundations